-Thurston County has a variety of educational opportunities available to the students and adults of the community.
-These include both private and public primary, secondary and higher education institutions.
-A number of them offer programs outside regular school hours, providing greater accessibility to working adults and students so that they may meet their educational goals.
-There are eight school districts providing primary and secondary to most of Thurston County’s students.
-School districts in Thurston County provide a wide variety of services and opportunities for students, including the Head Start program for preschoolers, advanced placement courses for high school students and numerous community-based learning experiences for all ages.
+Thurston County offers a variety of educational opportunities to students and adults in the community, including private and public primary, secondary and higher education institutions.
+A number of schools offer programs outside their regular hours, providing greater accessibility to working adults and students so that they may meet their educational goals.

 In total, 69 schools are located in Thurston County – three colleges, 14 high schools, 10 middle schools and 42 elementary schools.
 While most of these schools are comprehensive and offer a full range of academic and activity programs, non-traditional schools are also available.

-Private schools in Thurston County serve 2,073 students; most are enrolled in elementary and middle schools.
+Private schools in Thurston County serve 2,073 students, most of who are enrolled in elementary and middle schools.

 PUBLIC SCHOOL DISTRICTS